-• Type of a scheme:
+(i) Type of a scheme:

-- o An open-ended equity scheme investing in maximum 30 stocks across market caps - o Focused Fund
+- o An open ended equity scheme investing across large cap, mid cap, small cap stocks - o Flexi Cap Fund

-Investment Objective
+(ii) Investment Objective

-- o Main Objective: To seek long term capital growth through investments in a concentrated portfolio of equity & equity related instruments of up to 30 companies across market capitalization.
-However, there is no assurance that the investment objective of the Scheme will be achieved. - o Investment pattern The tentative portfolio break-up of Equity/Debt/Money Market instruments, other permitted securities and such other securities as may be permitted by SEBI from time to time with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
-Please refer Section I Part II A. How will the Scheme allocate its assets?
+- Main Objective To seek long term capital growth through investments made dynamically across market capitalization (i.e. Large, Mid, and Small Caps).
+The investment could be in any one, two or all three types of market capitalization.
+The Scheme aims to predominantly invest in equity and equity related securities.
+However, in line with the asset allocation pattern of the Scheme, it could move its assets between equity and fixed income securities depending on its view on these markets.
+However, there can be no assurance or guarantee that the investment objective of the scheme would be achieved. - o Investment pattern The Tentative Equity/Debt/Money Market portfolio break-up with minimum and maximum asset allocation, while retaining the option to alter the asset allocation for a short-term period on defensive considerations.
+Please refer Section I Part II A. How will the Scheme allocate its assets? for more details.

-Terms of Issue
+(iii) Terms of Issue